Connect with others who understand.

 “Hang in there,” the member added, “and know you are not alone.
 This site is great that way because most of us understand what you are going through.”

 Do you experience PsA pain in your shoulders?
-How do you deal with it?
-Join us at MyPsoriasisTeam today.
-Let members know what it’s like in the comments below, or start a conversation by posting on your Activities page.
+How do you manage it?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.